ODIM-Project/PluginCiscoACI/README.md

       -   Links to all the added plugin managers.

-   2. To identify the plugin Id of the added plugin, perform HTTP `GET` on each manager link in the response.
+   2. To identify the plugin id of the added plugin, perform HTTP `GET` on each manager link in the response.

       The JSON response body for a plugin manager has `Name` as the plugin name.
       Example: